Here is what causes teenage car crashes in Connecticut and what parents can do to minimize the chances of their children’s involvement.

 Perhaps the greatest risk factor is a parent’s unrealistic expectation of their child’s level of understanding of the dangers posed in the operation of a motor vehicle.
 Emphasizing what is not acceptable behavior with your teenage child, agreeing upon serious consequences for violations of your rules and carefully monitoring their actions and whereabouts will, in all likelihood, result in less reckless and negligent behavior on their part.

-If you or someone you love has been harmed in a teenage motor vehicle accident, our experienced and knowledgeable attorneys are here to answer your questions and help you through this difficult time.
-Contact us at 888-244-5480 or visit our website at www.hcwlaw.com to find out the best steps to take after a car accident.
+If you or someone you love has been harmed in a Connecticut teenage car crash, our experienced and knowledgeable attorneys are here to answer your questions and help you through this difficult time.
+Contact us at 888-244-5480 or find out the best steps to take after a car accident.